JuliaIntervals/IntervalLinearAlgebra.jl/README.md

  <p align="center">
  <i>Linear algebra done rigorously</i></p>

 This package contains routines to perform numerical linear algebra using interval arithmetic.
-At the moment, the packages functionalities are limited to interval linear systems, but it is constantly evolving.
+At the moment, the package functionalities are limited to interval linear systems, but it is constantly evolving.

 ## Installation